platformatic/semaforo/README.md

 ```
 ## Usage with React

-In a React app, the the `user` object is made available through the [`useAuth0` hook](https://auth0.github.io/auth0-react/functions/useAuth0.html) and can be used to get the feature flags.
+In a React app, the `user` object is made available through the [`useAuth0` hook](https://auth0.github.io/auth0-react/functions/useAuth0.html) and can be used to get the feature flags.
-However, it's not necessary to manage feature flags directly, they can be managed by `useFlags` hook or `<EnableFeature/>` component from `semaforo-ui`
+However, it's not necessary to manage feature flags directly, they can be managed by `useFlags` hook or `<EnableFeature/>` components from `@semaforo/ui`
+Install it with: `npm install @semaforo/ui`

 ### `useFlags` hook